“Good accommodation, homely rather than hotel, atmospheric and friendly, ensures boarding is a bigger hit than ever.” Good Schools Guide

-The House is under the care of the Houseparents, Adrian and Mandy Hathaway, who live in Grimwade, as do a Matron and two House tutors.
+The House is under the care of the Houseparents, Ed and Lorraine Jones, who live in Grimwade, as do a Matron and two House tutors.
 A visiting matron and three visiting tutors provide additional support to ensure that there is always a member of staff on hand.

 The Grimwade staff know the boarders very well and this close relationship with our youngest boarders is an important factor in building confidence whilst encouraging independence.

 The Matrons take care of all laundry and provide a comforting first port of call if a child becomes ill.
 When boarders feel unwell, our aim is to help them to feel as comfortable and at home as possible.
 The College also has a central Medical Centre that is professionally staffed 24 hours a day.

 Birthdays are always a special time in Grimwade House.
 Augustus, who is a full boarder in Grimwade, celebrated his 13th Birthday at the start of the new term in January.
 Having given out some cakes to his class during the day he was presented with a special birthday cake made by Mrs Hathaway.
 Not only was there enough cake for his friends, it managed to feed the whole House!
 For Augustus, who joined the College in 2014, this was his sixth birthday cake in Grimwade - very few have achieved this record!